carlasunset/carlasunset/README.md

 <h1 align="center">Hi, I'm Carla 👋🌻</h1>

 <p align="center">
-  Backend Software Developer focused on <b>Java</b> and <b>Backend Engineering</b><br>
+  Backend & Data-focused Software Developer
-  Postgraduate student specializing in Java-based systems
+  Bridging backend engineering with data analysis using Python
 </p>

 ---

 ### About me

-I’m a backend-focused developer with a strong interest in **Java**, **software design**, and **backend fundamentals**.
+I’m a developer with a strong foundation in backend engineering and a growing focus on data analysis.

-My current journey is centered on deepening my understanding of how backend systems are built, structured, and maintained — from core Java concepts to API design and clean architecture principles.
+My experience is rooted in **Java**, **software design**, and **backend fundamentals**, where I’ve developed a solid understanding of how systems are built, structured, and maintained.

+Currently, I’m expanding my skill set into the data domain, working with **Python** and tools like **Pandas** and **Jupyter Notebook** to explore, clean, and analyze data.

+I’m especially interested in roles that combine backend systems with data — such as analytics engineering and data-driven applications.

 ---